Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

  - FlushD: Determines if a flush should occur on the **decode** stages pipeline register

 The specifics of these signals and how they are implemented can be found in the [Technical_Documentation](Documentation/Technical_Documentation.md).

+## **Verilog Coding (September 29th \- ):**

+### **Overview (September 29th \-):**
+The general plan in implementing this designs datapath is to create each pipeline stage in their own modules, then connect them all using pipeline registers within a larger datapath module.
+This approach allows for the datapath module to remain readable despite the incresed level of complexity.
+I believe that having the pipeline registers within the larger datapath module will allow for simpler application of stall and flush hazard signals, as well as provide more clarity in how instructions flow through the datapath.
+This approach also allows for easier testing and debugging of each module, as well as the design as a whole.

+### **Fetch Stage (September 29th):**
+This is the only stage with it's pipeline register being within it's own module.
+This was done as this pipeline register is actually just the PC register, and as such it's only input is PCNext, which is calculated within the fetch stage.
+So it made sense to put the pipeline register within this stage as it has a role midway through the stage.

+Other than that, this module was relatively simple to implement, and was essentially instantiating already created verilog modules to achieve the desired funtionality.

 # **Challenges**